cs230-stanford/website-fall-2020/index.md

 #### Breakdown

 Below is the breakdown of the class grade:
- * 50%: Final project (broken into proposal, milestone 1, milestone 2, final report, final video, and meeting attendance)
+ * 40%: Final project (broken into proposal, milestone, final report, final video, and meeting attendance)
+ * 25%: Midterm
- * 35%: Programming assignment
+ * 25%: Programming assignment
- * 15%: Quizzes
+ * 10%: Quizzes

-**Note:** For project meetings, every group must meet 4 times throughout the quarter:
+**Note:** For project meetings, every group must meet 3 times throughout the quarter:
  1. Before the project proposal deadline to discuss and validate the project idea.
 This can be with any TA.
- 2. Before the first milestone deadline, *with your assigned project TA*.
+ 2. Before the milestone deadline, *with your assigned project TA*.
- 3. Before the second milestone deadline, *with your assigned project TA*.
- 4. Before the final report deadline, again with your assigned project TA.
+ 3. Before the final report deadline, again with your assigned project TA.

-Every student is allowed to and encouraged to meet more with the TAs, but only the 4 meetings above count towards the final participation grade.
+Every student is allowed to and encouraged to meet more with the TAs, but only the 3 meetings above count towards the final participation grade.

 #### Submitting Assignments
 From the Coursera sessions (accessible from the invite you receive by email), you will be able to watch videos, solve quizzes and complete programming assignments.
 Each quiz and programming assignment can be submitted directly from the session and will be graded by our autograders.

-You will submit your [project deliverables](/project/#project-deliverables) on [Gradescope](https://www.gradescope.com/courses/113684).
+You will submit your [project deliverables](/project/#project-deliverables) on [Gradescope](https://www.gradescope.com/courses/185572).
 You should be added to Gradescope automatically by the end of the first week.
-If not you can join with course code **978X37**.
+If not you can join with course code **MP7PZZ**.

 #### Late assignments
 Each student will have a total of ten free late (calendar) days to use for programming assignments, quizzes, project proposal and project milestone.
 Each late day is bound to only one assignment and is per student.